Getting the most from your lessons

 The most effective way to learn is from an experienced professional teacher.
 Musicians spend years developing their skills, studying, practising and playing music.
 An experienced teacher that knows what they're doing and can communicate well is a precious resource, so learn as much as you can from them.

 Organise to have a lesson at the same time every week.

 Music teachers are the type of people who love to help.
 They get sincere enjoyment from passing on their knowledge, so ask lots of questions during your lessons.

 If you don't understand something, or if you find something difficult, tell your teacher so they can help you.

 Don’t Waste Time

-Even though music teachers are friendly and accessible people who value friendship and love to chat, you are paying for their time.So don't waste toomuch time talking about things that are irrelevant.
+Music teachers are friendly and accessible people who value friendship and love to chat, but don't waste too much time talking about things that are unrelated to your lesson.